Romantic Sausalito Restaurants

 Scoma’s — (Bridgeway Promenade) It would be hard to leave Scoma’s off this list after one of our contributing editors had his engagement dinner there the night that he proposed to his wife!
 You may have to wait a while, but it’s worth the wait for one of the window tables in the outer room with its great views of the Bay.

 The Spinnaker — (Downtown and Ferry Pier) If sweeping views equate to romance in your mind, the 270-degree wide-open views in this traditional restaurant’s dining room are a slam dunk.
-Especially during the winter, if it’s a clear day arrive a half hour before sunset, when the “magic time” sunlight illuminates the skyline of San Francisco and the Bay, and by the time you’re looking at the dessert menu the light show of The City will be gleaming in its full glory.
+Especially during the winter, if it’s a clear day arrive a half hour before sunset, when the “magic time” sunlight illuminates the skyline of San Francisco and the Bay, and by the time you’re looking at the dessert menu the nighttime light show of The City will be gleaming in its full glory.
 That adjective “traditional” to describe this restaurant makes it less interesting to those seeking something edgier or new, but some locals would argue that I should instead describe The Spinnaker as “classic.”

 Venice Gourmet Deli — (Bridgeway Promenade) How can a deli be a great romantic spot?
 When they use high-end Italian ingredients, the service is friendly and the little tables out front have a million dollar view of San Francisco.
 Are the tables already taken?
-Just get your sandwich and go across the street to sit on the rocks or benches on the edge of the Bay.
+Just get your sandwich and go across the street to sit on the rocks or benches on the edge of San Francisco Bay.